From BR Bullpen

 He started 2013 in the Yankees' starting rotation, going 1-1, 6.48 in 4 April starts, but then was one of a slew of Yankees to make a trip on the disabled list, being out until May 25th.
 That day, he picked up a win in relief against the Tampa Bay Rays, then in his next appearance, also in relief, on May 29th, he managed a rare feat, striking out the side on 9 pitches against the New York Mets in the 8th inning.
 It was the 50th time this had been accomplished in the major leagues.
 However, with an ERA above 5.00, he was sent down to the minor leagues after that, only coming back a month later.
 He pitched much better after his return, as in July and August, he went 6-2 and lowered his ERA to 2.88.
 He pitched his first career complete game in beating the Orioles on July 9th, then finished August with his first career shutout, a masterful three-hit whitewash of the same Orioles, 2-0, on August 31st.
 His excellent performance during the month was rewarded with the American League's Pitcher of the Month Award, in recognition of his record of 4-0, 2.08 in August.
 On September 21st, he threw a six-hit shutout against the San Francisco Giants with the Yankees trying to hand on at the edge of the wild card race.
 He finished the season at 9-6, 3.10 in 23 games, including 20 starts, pitching 139 1/3 innings.

 Ivan was part of the Yankees' starting rotation at the start of 2014 and was 2-1 after 3 starts, but in his fourth on April 19th, he suffered a drubbing at the hands of the Tampa Bay Rays, giving up 4 homers and 8 runs in 4 innings as the Yankees lost, 16-1.
 That shot his ERA up to 8.27, and he complained of pain in his elbow.
 An exam by Dr. James Andrews revealed a partially torn ligament.
 He opted to undergo Tommy John surgery, ending his season.
 His return to the big leagues took place on June 24, 2015, and it was a successful one, as he allowed only 3 hits to the Philadelphia Phillies in 6 2/3 scoreless innings and received credit for a 10-2 win.
+He made 17 starts that season, ending up with a decision in each, a rare feat in this day of strict pitch counts.
+His record was 6-11, with an ERA of 5.07.
+Despite all the decision, he only logged 94 innings.

 Notable Achievements